-Co-requisite: VCCC 100 | F, S, SI This foundation level course introduces students to the fundamental principles and practices of three-dimensional design.
-Students learn to manipulate scale, mass, plane, line, and volume for communicative and expressive ends using a introduces the techniques and student practices line, volume, tone, texture, perspective and perceptual skills of drawing.
-The
+Corequisite: VCCC 100 | F, S, SI

+This foundation level course introduces students to the fundamental principles and practices of three-dimensional design.
+Students learn to manipulate scale, mass, plane, line, and volume for communicative and expressive ends using a variety of media.